cloudevents/spec/cloudevents/formats/protobuf-format.md

 between those events is implied.

 Although the _protobuf batch format_ builds on the _protobuf format_ it is considered
-seperate, that is to say that support of _protobuf format_ does not indicate support of the batch representation.
+separate, that is to say that support of _protobuf format_ does not indicate support of the batch representation.
 The batch format MUST only be used where supported.

 ### 5.1 Envelope